 The Daleks send the Doctor; Amy and Rory to the Dalek Asylum to shut it down and destroy it.
-They want the Doctor (who they now call their Predator) to do this as they can’t shut it down themselves.
+They want the Doctor (who they now call their Predator) to do this, as they can’t shut it down themselves.

-This episode features a surprise appearance of Jenna-Louise Coleman who is the new ‘Doctor Who’ companion for the 2013 series.
+This episode features a surprise appearance of Jenna-Louise Coleman, who is the new ‘Doctor Who’ companion for the 2013 series.
 Here she guest stars as Oswin Oswald and I was delighted to see her.

 Oswin Oswald is a junior manager aboard the spaceship Alaska that crash-landed on the Dalek Asylum planet.
-She contacts the Doctor and guides him, Amy and Rory in shutting down the Asylum.
+She contacts the Doctor and guides him; Amy and Rory in shutting down the Asylum.

-It seems Oswin is a genius and enjoys making soufflés, to which the Doctor calls her ‘Souffle Girl’.
+It seems that Oswin is a genius and enjoys making soufflés, to which the Doctor calls her ‘Souffle Girl’.
 But once the Doctor finds her, it transpires that she’s a human converted into a Dalek and living a dream.

 Oswin eventually lets the Doctor go and allows him and his companions to escape before she blows up the Dalek Asylum.
 Oswin’s last words to the Doctor are, “Run you clever boy, and remember!”

 It turns out Amy can’t have children with Rory because of what happened on Demons’ Run in ‘A Good Man Goes To War’.
-Eventually Amy and Rory make up and their married life is restored again.
+Eventually, Amy and Rory make up and their married life is restored again.

 The episode’s end was rather rushed and a bit weak, as the Daleks in the Dalek Parliament don’t remember who the Doctor is anymore.
-It’s something Oswin did, but this left me cheated at the end.
+It’s something Oswin did, but it left me cheated at the end.

 The DVD special features on this episode are as follows.
 On Disc 2 of ‘Series 7 – Part 1’, there’s ‘Pond Life’, a series of five mini-episodes by Chris Chibnall that focuses on Amy and Rory’s life.
-There’s also the ‘Asylum of the Daleks Prequel’ by Steven Moffatt where the Doctor gets summoned off to Skaro.
+There’s also the ‘Asylum of the Daleks Prequel’ by Steven Moffatt, where the Doctor gets summoned to Skaro.

 ‘Asylum of the Daleks’ rating – 7/10